 Shark Bay Prawn Managed Fishery (SBPMF)

-- In 2011, the SBPMF was the largest prawn fishery in Western Australia (Department of Sustainability, Environment, Water, Population and Communities 2013).
+- The SBPMF is still the largest prawn fishery in Western Australia (Department of Primary Industries and Regional Development 2018)

 Exmouth Gulf Prawn Managed Fishery (EGPMF)

 - The EGPMF reached a maximum of 23 vessels in 1979 (Department of Fisheries 2014a)